 The KHT emerged from a need for greater awareness, understanding and appreciation of Koorie culture throughout the community, and the immediate need for Koorie cultural heritage material to be controlled, managed and curated by Koorie people.
-Since then, the KHT’s activities and programs have expanded and include:
+Amongst the resolutions on the day of that first meeting was that the Secretary of the Department of Planning and Environment be asked to give a general consent for the Trust to acquire Aboriginal relics and to possess skeletal remains in accordance with the Archaeological & Aboriginal Relics Preservation Act.

 In 2003, the Koorie Heritage Trust took up residency at 295 King Street, which was our home until we moved to the Yarra Building at Federation Square in June 2015.